borisngong/Alx-Webstack-Portfolio_BoroHuBMedia/README.md

 ### Server Error Codes

 - **500 Internal Server Error**: The server encountered an unexpected condition that prevented it from fulfilling the request.
-- **503 Service Unavailable**: The server is currently unable to handle the request due to temporary overloading or maintenance.

 ### Error Responses